scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Managing Persistent Volume Claims

-In certain cases, the operations developed with the Digital Hub may require more substantial disk space, e.g., for training / producing significant amounts of data.
+In certain cases, the operations developed with the platform may require more substantial disk space, e.g., for training / producing significant amounts of data.
 In this case, it is possible to attach to the tasks the corresponding Persistent Volume Claim (PVC) references.
 To create a new PVC for the use of the pipeline or Job, KRM provides the corresponding interface.

 Accessing `Persistent Volume Claims` menu, it is possible to list and manage the PVCs of the platform.